zhibailin/MasteringEnglish/04-Making-Money-Is-Not-About-Luck.md

 __nobody [[else]] will [[even]] attempt to [[dare]]__.

 Then, __by [[sheer]] luck__, somebody finds __a [[sunken]] treasure ship__ off the coast.
+They can't get it.
+Well, __their luck just became you luck__, because they're going to come to you to get that treasure.
+You're going to __get paid for__ it.

 <!-- links -->
 [Nenad]: (https://www.youtube.com/c/Illacertus/featured)